 The next person, however, said that only grandchildren could bring joy to his life.
 Then every person in the room with a grandchild or two said, definitively, “Grandchildren.”
 Once grandchildren were mentioned, the two losers (who had mentioned fly fishing and golf) shrunk back in their chairs in shame.

 With no grandchildren, I have no idea whether they bring joy.
-Steve, my podcast partner, has six.
-And another on the way.
+Steve, my podcast partner, has seven.
 He says grandchildren bring joy.
 I’ll have to take him at his word.
 My laconic and grumpy 16-year-old teenager did not bring me large amounts of joy when I dropped him off at school this morning.

 I’ve decided I need a better word or phrase to express how I feel about fly fishing.
 I’ve come up with “holy distraction.”
 Fly fishing is not so much my great joy as it is my holy distraction.